manticoresoftware/manticoresearch/manual/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 The ID field/value can be omitted as RT and PQ tables support [auto-id](../Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-ID) functionality.
 You can also use `0` as the id value to force automatic ID generation.
 Rows with duplicate IDs will not be overwritten by `INSERT`.
 You can use [REPLACE](../Updating_documents/REPLACE.md) for that.

+When you use the HTTP JSON protocol, 2 different request formats are available: a common Manticore format and an Elasticsearch-like one.
+You can see both formats demonstrated in the examples.

-Note, when you use the HTTP JSON protocol node `doc` is mandatory, all the values should be provided inside it.
+Also, if you use JSON and the Manticore request format, note that the `doc` node is mandatory and all the values should be provided inside it.

 <!-- intro -->
 ##### SQL: